Canardoux/flutter_sound/doc/codec.md

 *Example:*

-You can look to the [simple example](../examples/README.md#liveplaybackwithoutbackpressure) provided with Flutter Sound.
+You can look to this simple [example](../examples/README.md#liveplaybackwithoutbackpressure) provided with Flutter Sound.

 ```dart
 await myPlayer.startPlayerFromStream(codec: Codec.pcm16, numChannels: 1, sampleRate: 48000);